oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

 mobile device's GPS for geofencing or access to light and proximity sensors, then an RWA won't work.

-It is *possible* to access some advanced device features in the context of a RWA, but then you would be moving into the [progressive web app](/2023/07/05/when-to-choose-a-progressive-web-app/) space, not strictly an RWA which provides static content for people to consume.
+It is *possible* to access some advanced device features in the context of an RWA, but then you would be moving into the [progressive web app](/2023/07/05/when-to-choose-a-progressive-web-app/) space.

 ### Performance Limitations
 *…when you need advanced performance.*